Dee0092/ABC/content/authors/admin/_index.md

 highlight_name: false
 ---

 I am a research assistant at the Shenzhen Institute of Neuroscience.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+I work with Prof. Li-Hai Tan to study the human language process from both functional and structural perspectives.
+I am also interested in studying verbal communications under natural conditions.
+Taking the advantage of the hyperscanning technique, which enables researchers to record neural signals from two or more brains simultaneouly, I conduct multi-person experiments and explore the inter-brain mechanism of daily conversations.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.